syncfusion-content/windowsforms-docs/WindowsForms/ComboDropDown/Creating-ComboDropDown.md

-> Note: We can also include code to set up the interaction between the combo and the treeview control.
+N> We can also include code to set up the interaction between the combo and the treeview control.
 Refer_ Setting Interaction between ComboDropDown and TreeView.

-See also

 ## Through Code